-Article 42 of the HLR establishes that information for prescribing drugs shall only be directed to healthcare professionals; it must also be authorised prior to its publication.
+Article 42 of the HLR establishes that information for prescribing drugs shall only be directed to healthcare professionals and must be authorised prior to its publication.

 3.3 Are there any restrictions to the inclusion of endorsements by healthcare professionals in promotional materials?